Alcoholrithm/PTaRL/README.md

 # PTaRL

+### Despite my best efforts and careful adherence to the methods described in the paper, I have not been able to reproduce the results as originally presented.
+I am open to discussion and welcome any suggestions via issues in the project repository to address this.

 Welcome to the PyTorch Lightning implementation of PTaRL: Prototype-based Tabular Representation Learning via Space Calibration ([ICLR'2024](https://openreview.net/forum?id=G32oY4Vnm8&referrer=%5Bthe%20profile%20of%20Hangting%20Ye%5D(%2Fprofile%3Fid%3D~Hangting_Ye1))).

 This project is an unofficial implementation and was developed to mirror the methods described in the PTaRL paper as closely as possible.